rise8-us/delivery-playbooks/docs/content/plays/product/impact-mapping.md

 - Without these, you risk generating a list of disconnected activities with no clear prioritization logic, or way of determining success as you run experiments

 If you don’t have these yet:
-- Start with [Value Stream Mapping](../product/value-stream-mapping.md), Event Storming and [Service Blueprint](../design/service-blueprint.md) exercises to clarify impact and outcome opportunities
+- Start with [Value Stream Mapping](../product/value-stream-mapping.md), [Event Storming](https://labspractices.com/practices/event-storming/), [Boris](https://labspractices.com/practices/boris/), [Swift Method](https://www.youtube.com/watch?v=7-fRtd8LUwA) and [Service Blueprint](../design/service-blueprint.md) exercises to clarify impact and outcome opportunities
 - Use those outputs to anchor your Impact Map

 <br/>